meirm/snapback/README.md

 # 8. Continue development...
 ```

+### Git Branch Switching and Hard Links

+**Important**: Git branch switching can break hard links between snapshots when git uses its delete-and-replace strategy.
+This reduces space efficiency but does not affect functionality—snapshots still preserve state accurately.

+**Space Impact**: Frequent branch switching may increase disk usage from ~1.5-3x to ~2-3x source size.
+This is expected behavior, not a bug.
+To minimize impact:
+- Snapshot before switching branches and tag important states
+- Use git worktrees for parallel branch work instead of frequent switching
+- Monitor disk usage with `du -sh .snapshots/`

-See **[docs/agentic-development.md](docs/agentic-development.md)** for comprehensive guide on using snapback with AI agents and development workflows.
+See **[docs/agentic-development.md](docs/agentic-development.md)** for comprehensive guide on using snapback with AI agents, development workflows, and detailed explanation of hard links and git interaction.

 ## Configuration